 Lawrence is a creative, artistic, and innovative community.
-Our experience with Final Fridays has shown that art and other creative activities not only improve the quality of life in our community, but also bring significant opportunities for economic development.
+Our experience with Final Fridays demonstrates that art and other creative activities not only improve the quality of life in our community, but also bring significant opportunities for economic development.

 Lawrence is in competition with communities across the country for good paying jobs.
-Such jobs are increasingly in the creative industries - in fields like the arts, design, sciences, media, publishing, R&D, and advertising.
+Such jobs are increasingly in the Creative Economy - in industries like the arts, design, sciences, media, publishing, R&D, and advertising.